GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 FID does not include the time spent running those event handlers, nor any work done by the browser afterwards to update the screen.
 It measures the amount of time the main thread was busy before having the chance to handle an input.
-This blocking time is usually caused by long JavaScript tasks, as these can’t just be stopped at any time, so the current task must complete before the browser can start processing the input.
+This blocking time is usually caused by long JavaScript tasks, as these can't just be stopped at any time, so the current task must complete before the browser can start processing the input.

 ### Why did we choose FID?